 5. Dimming capability

 Unlike studio flash which emits strong brightness in a split second, LED studio light is a continuous photosource that is dimmable.
 Users can adjust the illumination intensity accordingly.
-It provides convenience for photographers and filmmakers to perform the desired atmosphere.
+Using on camera LED light for studio and suchlike provides convenience for photographers and filmmakers to perform the desired atmosphere.

 Other types of studio lighting

-There are some other kinds of studio lights available on the market.
+There are some other kinds of LED studio video light available on the market.
 Knowing their merits and drawbacks helps you choose a suitable fixture.

 Tungsten has long been a primary photosource for shooting.
 It is a kind of incandescent bulb that contains pressurized halogen gas.
 Comparing with other fixtures, the initial cost of it is relatively low.
 However, its follow-up cost of is high for it consumes much power and easily burns out.
 It will be very hot when it works for a long time.
 Another disadvantage of it lies in its color temperature, which is around 3200K and doesn’t match rays of the sun.